About the Book

 About the Author

-Born in Amsterdam and raised all over Canada, David van Belle is an Alberta-based director, actor, playwright and theatre deviser.
-He has been Co-Artistic Director of Ghost River Theatre, an ensemble member of One Yellow Rabbit and playwright-in-residence at Alberta Theatre Projects.
-Recent works include The Last Voyage of Donald Crowhurst, and Tomorrow’s Child (co-created with Matthew Waddell and Eric Rose for Ghost River Theatre).
-His other plays include BUZZ JOB!
-The True Story of Cal Cavendish with Kris Demeanor, The Invisible Project, and Of Fighting Age, created with Col Cseke, Christopher Duthie and Anton de Groot.
+Born in Amsterdam and raised in Canada, David van Belle is an Alberta-based director, actor, playwright, and theatre deviser.
+He has been Co-Artistic Director of Ghost River Theatre, an ensemble member of One Yellow Rabbit, and playwright-in-residence at Alberta Theatre Projects.
+David’s plays include Liberation Days, The Highest Step in the World, The Last Voyage of Donald Crowhurst, and Tomorrow’s Child (co-created with Matthew Waddell and Eric Rose), BUZZ JOB!
+The True Story of Cal Cavendish (with Kris Demeanor,) The Invisible Project, and Of Fighting Age, created with Col Cseke, Christopher Duthie and Anton de Groot, and an adaptation of A Christmas Carol.